Sudan: Medieval Christian Nubian kingdoms (c. 350–1500)

 The three Christian Nubian kingdoms.
 The northern border of Alodia is unclear, but it also might have been located further north, between the fourth and fifth Nile cataract.

 On the turn of the fifth century the Blemmyes established a short-lived state in Upper Egypt and Lower Nubia, probably centred around Talmis (Kalabsha), but before 450 they were already driven out of the Nile Valley by the Nobatians.
 The latter eventually founded a kingdom on their own, Nobatia.

 By the sixth century there were in total three Nubian kingdoms: Nobatia in the north, which had its capital at Pachoras (Faras); the central kingdom, Makuria centred at Tungul (Old Dongola), about 13 km south of modern Dongola; and Alodia, in the heartland of the old Kushitic kingdom, which had its capital at Soba (now a suburb of modern-day Khartoum).
 Still in the sixth century they converted to Christianity.
 In the seventh century, probably at some point between 628 and 642, Nobatia was incorporated into Makuria.

 Between 639 and 641 the Muslim Arabs of the Rashidun Caliphate conquered Byzantine Egypt.
 In 641 or 642 and again in 652 they invaded Nubia but were repelled, making the Nubians one of the few who managed to defeat the Arabs during the Islamic expansion.
-Afterward the Makurian king and the Arabs agreed on a unique non-aggression pact that also included an annual exchange of gifts, thus acknowledging Makuria's independence.
+According to much later Arab sources, the Makurian king Qalidurut and the Arabs subsequently agreed on a unique non-aggression pact that also included an annual exchange of gifts, acknowledging Makuria's independence.
 While the Arabs failed to conquer Nubia they began to settle east of the Nile, where they eventually founded several port towns and intermarried with the local Beja.